 Why Women Need Fat is a book I feel a little split on.
 On the one hand, there were some fascinating things about it and I read huge passages aloud to Bart.
 On the other hand, good heavens, I think it could have been about 100 pages shorter.

-I loved this quote from the book because it kind of sums up how I feel about food and dieting:
+I loved this quote from Why Women Eat Fat because it kind of sums up how I feel about food and dieting:

 Did we actually voluntarily give up most delicious foods in the quest to make ourselves healthier?
 Amazingly, we did.
 American women made unpleasant, unappealing, and difficult changes in the foods their families ate, and especially the fats they were eating, because they believed that this would improve their health.
 Instead we all got fatter.